Aeroluna/LunaCoopMod/README.md

 - Fixed a bug where Mothership using Aiur skin death ragdoll model instead of Tal'darim.
 - Changed Ascendant shadow trail model to be red.
 - Restored missing beam effect on Ascendant's Psionic Orb.
+- Added a visual effect to Mothership's Mass Teleport ability.

 A few visual fixes/changes.